-We want the West Distinctive Area to effectively demonstrate the key themes of the Vision, and reinforce the distinctiveness of place.
-We will achieve this by enabling local solutions to specific planning issues identified in the West Distinctive Area.
+[3.09.01] We want development in Distinctive Areas to effectively demonstrate the key themes of the Vision and reinforce the distinctiveness of place, whilst also enabling localised solutions to specific planning issues.

 We anticipate that approximately 10 per cent of all development will take place in the West Distinctive Area.

 If viewing the maps on mobile devices, you may find it easier to view in desktop site.